 Locking a project's task list in Float will not prevent new tasks from importing to the sidebar.

 You can only sync with one project management tool at a time in Float.

 To disconnect the integration, click Edit > Disconnect Jira.
-You can keep the projects and people you've imported in Float or choose to delete them.
+You can keep the projects and people you've imported in Float or choose to archive them.